 The fund will run for four years from March 2017 to March 2021.

 The Good Growth Fund is the Mayor of London’s new regeneration programme from 2017-18 to 2020-21, delivered through the London Economic Action Partnership (LEAP).
 It will provide over £66 million capital funding from sources including the Local Growth Fund and European Social Fund , as well as expert regeneration advice, design support and knowledge sharing opportunities.

 Applicants can submit applications at any point between midnight on the 15th May 2018 and midnight on the 14th May 2020.

 The HS2 Camden Fund exists to support Camden communities during the construction of the high speed railway.

 The Government has allocated over £23m between 2018 – 2022 to support the development of neighbourhood plans or neighbourhood development orders.
 You can apply for grant funding and/or technical support if you are eligibile.

-The fund has three priorities:Social Cohesion; Health & Wellbeing; Employability.
+The fund has three priorities:Social Cohesion; Health & Wellbeing and Employability.
 Groups from Regent’s Park, Somers Town and Bloomsbury Wards are eligible to apply.